Quasi-Perfect and Distance-Optimal Codes Sum-Rank Codes: Introduction

 More importantly, an infinite family of quasi-perfect $q$-ary sum-rank codes with the matrix size $2 \times m$, where $m$ is a positive integer satisfying $2 \leq m$, and the minimum sum-rank distance three, is constructed.
 We also construct the matrix size $2 \times 2$ quasi-perfect binary sum-rank codes with the minimum sum-rank distance four from quasi-perfect codes over $\bF_4$ given in \cite{Giulietti}.
 These are the first several families of quasi-perfect sum-rank codes with the matrix size $n \times m$, where both $m$ and $n$ are larger than $1$.\\

 The paper is organized as follows.
 In Section 2, we recall basic facts about cyclic codes, which are used for constructions in this paper.
 A basic construction proposed in our previous paper \cite{Chen1} was also included.
 In Section 3, distance-optimal $q$-ary cyclic codes with the minimum distance four are constructed.
-In Section 4 and 5, distance-optimal cyclic sum-rank codes with the minimum sum-rank distance four are constructed.
+In Section 4 and 6, distance-optimal cyclic sum-rank codes with the minimum sum-rank distance four are constructed.
 In Section 6, quasi-perfect sum-rank codes with the matrix size $2 \times m$ are constructed.
-In Section 8, quasi-perfect binary sum-rank codes with the minimum sum-rank distance four are constructed.
-In Section 8, Plotkin sums of sum-rank codes are introduced and new distance-optimal binary sum-rank codes are constructed.
-Section 9 concludes the paper.\\
+In Section 5, almost MSRD codes with the minimum sum-rank distance four are presented.
+In Section 7 and 8, quasi-perfect binary sum-rank codes with the minimum sum-rank distance three and four are constructed.
+In Section 9, Plotkin sums of sum-rank codes are introduced and new distance-optimal binary sum-rank codes are constructed.
+Section 10 concludes the paper.\\